+Kuruvilla

-Kuruvilla This course focuses on preparing for and preaching Genesis 1-11, emphasizing pericopal theology and application.
+This course focuses on preparing for and preaching Genesis 1-11, emphasizing pericopal theology and application.
 Attention is given to researching and presenting stances on the key theological/worldview issues in this first major section of Scripture.
-Prerequisite: BE102 Old Testament History I; PM104 Expository Preaching II; OT101 and OT102.
+Prerequisites: BE102 Old Testament History I, PM104 Expository Preaching II, OT102 Elements of Hebrew II.
 Enrollment limited to 12 students.
 3 hours